interactivefiction/vimform7/docsrc/source/index.rst

 Overview
 ####################################

 Vimform7 is an open source terminal-based *Linux* development environment for Inform7 projects.
 It provides all core functions required to author interactive fiction works in the Inform7 language.
 As its name implies, Vimform7 makes use of the **Vim 8.x** editor to provide its functionality.
 Vim itself is a highly configurable text editor built to enable efficient text editing.
 It has a small memory footprint and excels at handling very large text files.
-Vimform7 makes use of Vim configurability by adding a plug-in that enables users to develop Inform7 projects.
+Vimform7 makes use of Vim configurability by adding a plugin that enables users to develop Inform7 projects.
 In order to allow viewing of HTML help documents from within Vim, Vimform7 uses the Lynx text mode browser.
 When compiling Inform7 projects, Vimform uses standard make utilities in conjunction with Inform7 CBlorb, Inform6 and ni compilers.

 .. image:: imgs/vimform7intro.png
    :alt: Vimform7 environment with help documentation and code editor open.